top of page

 C.E.O.
 Dr. Alvin L. Killough

-Dr. Killough and his team engages opportunities to change the trajectory of lives: From organizational change efforts to increase
+Dr. Killough and his team engage in opportunities to change the trajectory of lives from:

 • Duke University Medical Center Chronic Pain Management Program,